 Cheap but does the job!
 This three-legged adjustable elevated dog bowl is not meant to resist giant dogs but it should do just fine with big calm dogs.
 Now, there is a perk that no other elevated dog bowl reviewed has: it embeds a slow feeder.
 If you aren’t aware, slow feeders are dog bowls specifically designed to get dogs to slowly eat their kibble, preventing them from the usual gorging.
 This elevated slow feed dog bowl fights bloat and helps prevent obesity in dogs with too much appetite.

-The main drawback for this single elevated dog bowl is that it is not a good for water: it is simply not deep enough.
-Meaning, you can definitely buy this model for your dog's kibble but you would need another bowl for the water.
-The good news, though, is that the Outward Hound 3-in-1 Raised Slow Feed Dog Bowl is rather cheap, only costing a fraction of the other raised bowls here.
+The main drawback of this single elevated dog bowl is that it is not good for water: it is simply not deep enough.
+Meaning, you can definitely buy this model for your dog’s kibble but you would need another bowl for the water.
+The good news, though, is that the Neater Feeder Express Raised Pet Dish is rather cheap, only costing a fraction of the other raised bowls here.
+This product is extremely well-reviewed on all e-commerce websites.

-Feel free to comment in the article's footer commenting section if you have any question you want answer.
+Feel free to comment on the article’s footer commenting section if you have any question you want an answer to.

 How high should a dog’s food bowl be?